Writer in Residence

 Other residencies

-We also offer a three-month Emerging Pasifika Writer in Residency, and a three-month Emerging Māori Writer's Residency, both funded by Creative New Zealand.
+We also offer a three-month Emerging Pasifika Writer in Residency and a three-month Emerging Māori Writer's Residency, both funded by Creative New Zealand.

-Current Writer in Residence—Noelle McCarthy
+Current Writer in Residence—Anna Smaill

 Previous writers in residence